This topic answers commonly asked questions.

 Can I run server-side experiments?

 You can experiment anywhere in your technology stack with Optimizely's SDKs.
 If your plan includes Full Stack, you can run experiments in various languages.
-If you are interested in testing in a different language, please contact us.
+If you are interested in testing in a different language, contact us.

 How does Full Stack keep flags and users consistent across servers and different SDKs?